linuz/Python-Hosting-Manager/README.md

 Currently, this program will do the following:

-1)Specify an option and a username (See usage)
+1) Specify an option and a username (See usage)

-2)If you choose '-c', it will check the /etc/passwd file if the username already exists.
+2) If you choose '-c', it will check the /etc/passwd file if the username already exists.
 It will then check to see if a database or database user exists with the same name.

-3)If none exists, it will ask for a password, then it will create the user account using useradd, copy the public_html folder from whatever is in the config to their home directory and chmod the proper permissions
+3) If none exists, it will ask for a password, then it will create the user account using useradd, copy the public_html folder from whatever is in the config to their home directory and chmod the proper permissions

-4)It will now create a database user and a database name with the user and db_prefix variable in the config.
+4) It will now create a database user and a database name with the user and db_prefix variable in the config.
 User will have all permissions to that one database.

-5)Now if you choose '-r', it will completely reverse all these changes.
+5) Now if you choose '-r', it will completely reverse all these changes.
 Removes database, database user, linux user, and home directory.

 USAGE:
 =======